Table of Content

 - Integrated Development Environment (IDE): Instant errors, intelligent code completion, and other feedback can be gained in such popular editors and integrated development environments.

 By bootstrapping this root module the application can be launched.
 Then Angular takes over and presents the app content in the browser.
 Also, it responds to the user interaction in accordance with the instructions that are provided.
 Below is the diagram of Angular architecture that describes the main eight building blocks of an application:

 Components are here to define views, which are collections of elements that Angular can opt and alter as per your project data and logic.
 Then the components utilize services, which supply particular functionality and are not directly connected to views.
 These service providers are supposed to get injected into components as dependency, building your code efficient, reusable, and modular.
 Here, Services and Components are merely classes, at times with decorators that mark its type and give metadata which inform Angular how to employ them.

 Node.js vs Angular: The Major Differences

-Both Node.js and Angular are dissimilar and unique in many aspects.
+Both Node js and Angular are dissimilar and unique in many aspects.
 Node.js is primarily utilized for scripting server-side to develop the backend of web apps.
-While Angular is a front-end framework pattern used to create responsive web application interfaces.
+While Angular is a front end framework pattern used to create responsive web application interfaces.
 Each one of these technologies has its specific features and advantages.
-Since both of the frameworks have a prominent stake in the industry, Angular vs Node.js will render a detailed comparison that would let you understand some major differences.
+Since both of the frameworks have a prominent stake in the industry, a detailed difference between Angular and Node would let you understand some major comparisons.